typelevel/typelevel.github.com/_posts/2014-06-22-mapping-sets.md

 recommend using `ISet` whenever you can!

-Now we can see the problem more clearly; the type of `map` on `ISet` is too restictive to be used inside of a `Functor` because of the `scalaz.Order` constraint:
+Now we can see the problem more clearly; the type of `map` on `ISet` is too restrictive to be used inside of a `Functor` because of the `scalaz.Order` constraint:

 ```scala